Frequently Asked Questions

 - Etc.

-KanjiBox helps you study and learn kanjis and Japanese vocabulary, for fun or test preparation (JLPT, school exams, Ninja Academy etc) and includes many nifty features, such as adaptative drilling, learning statistics, quizz and score comparisons with your friends.
+KanjiBox helps you study and learn kanji and Japanese vocabulary, for fun or test preparation (JLPT, school exams, Ninja Academy etc) and includes many nifty features, such as adaptative drilling, learning statistics, quiz and score comparisons with your friends.

-For more info, recent updates and miscellaneous inconsequential banter, KanjiBox's page on Facebook is generally the place to go.
+For more info, recent updates and miscellaneous inconsequential banter, KanjiBox's page on Twitter is generally the place to go.

 I don't understand anything!?!
 Please help!

 Most stuff in KB should be rather self-explanatory.
 However, you might be confused by certain advanced features or wondering about the meaning of some options/stats.
-For this, I wrote a very complete step-by-step guide on Facebook to using Kanji Box, along with suggestions on what might be your best strategy to achieve your studying goals (depending on what that goal is).
-If what you are looking for is not in there, you can also check out the forum in Facebook, but please: RTFM and do a quick search before you post any request.
+If what you are looking for is not in this FAQ, you can also contact me through Twitter or Facebook but please: RTFM and do a quick search before you post any request.

 How does KanjiBox work?